ZIP file encrypted by ransomware

 - Archive corruption

-- Ransomware may alter the ZIP header or the file table, making standard recovery tools ineffective.
+- Ransomware may alter the ZIP header or file table, making standard recovery tools ineffective.

 - Even if the original files are still present on the disk, their content is inaccessible.